NannyML/nannyml/docs/glossary.rst

         The reconstructed dataset is created by transforming our model inputs to a :term:`Latent space` and then transforming them back to the :term:`model input<Model Inputs>` space.
 Given that this process cannot be lossless there will always be a difference between the original and the reconstructed data.
 This difference is captured by the reconstruction error.

+    Standard Error
+        The Standard Error of a statistic is the standard deviation of the probability distribution we are sampling it from.
+        It can also be an estimate of that standard deviation.
+If the statistic is the sample mean, then it is called Standard Error of the Mean and abbreviated as SEM.
+More information can be read at the `Wikipedia Standard Error page`_.

     Target
         The actual outcome of the event the machine learning model is trying to predict.
 Also referred to as